mk870/React_Crypto_Frontend/README.md

 <img src="https://i.ibb.co/HBhw3Gd/Crypto-Mania-5.png" alt="Crypto-Mania-5" border="0">

 ### **News Page**
-* This page uses [CryptoManiaServer](https://github.com/mk870/crypto-mania-api) spring-boot restful app to display the latest cryptocurrency news.
+* This page uses data from [CryptoManiaServer](https://github.com/mk870/crypto-mania-api) Api to display the latest cryptocurrency news.
 * It uses html Parser to convert html to proper readable words.
 * Also the app can read to the user the news using alan AI sdk.